cschreib/graph/README.md

  - All nodes and relationships have a type, which determines what properties they have.
  - The type of a relationship mandates the type of the source and target nodes.
  - The list of available types is determined by a user-supplied schema, which must be loaded up front.
+ - A node can have multiple relationships with other nodes (including relationships with itself).
+ - A node can have more than one relationship of the same type with the same node (presumably with different properties, but not necessarily).
  - The data is stored in RAM.
  - Functions are available to load a schema, list of nodes, and list of relationships from JSON data.
- - Functions are available to dump all the above to JSON, for backup and persistant storage.
+ - Functions are available to dump all the above to JSON, for backup and persistent storage.
  - Functions are available to query:
    - The type of a node
    - The properties of a node